Mindscoach

 When executives drift from their core, here’s what happens:

-Imposter syndrome creeps in (even with years of success)
+Decisions become emotionally expensive, the imposter syndrome creeps in (even with years of success).

 You don’t wake up one day lost.